base mujer poses anime

 Tips for Perfecting Female Base Poses

-When you’re working on female base poses, the first thing to get right is PROPORTION AND BALANCE.
-A well-proportioned figure looks natural and balanced, like a real person standing in front of you.
-Imagine seeing a pose that feels off—your eyes can tell something’s not quite right.
+When you’re working on female base poses, proportion and balance come first.
+Get those right, and the figure looks natural, like a real person standing in front of you.
+A pose that feels off?
+Your eyes catch it immediately.
+Something’s not quite right, even if you can’t name it.

 This is especially true for base mujer poses anime, where the style is distinct and requires a keen eye for detail.